 The Marais is one of the oldest and most beautiful Parisian neighborhoods.
-From its narrow little streets to its Medieval and Renaissance-era residences and squares, the Marais, plunked in Paris' central 4th arrondissement, gives more than a glimpse of what the city was like before the architect Haussmann remodeled and modernized most of Paris in the mid-19th century.
-In the same right, the Marais represents contemporary Paris at its most exciting: some of the city's most up-and-coming galleries, fashion, and home deco boutiques can be found here.
-The perfect blending of several different communities, including gay and Jewish, and the presence of arty types crowding cafe terraces, makes the Marais one of Paris' most eclectic and interesting spots.
+From its narrow little streets to its Medieval and Renaissance-era residences and squares, the Marais plunked in Paris' central 4th arrondissement, gives more than a glimpse of what the city was like before the architect Haussmann remodeled and modernized most of Paris in the mid-19th century.
+In the same right, the Marais represents contemporary Paris at its most exciting: some of the city's most up-and-coming galleries, fashion, and home decor boutiques can be found here.
+The perfect blending of several different communities, including gay and Jewish, and the presence of arty types crowding cafe terraces make the Marais one of Paris' most eclectic and interesting spots.

 After browsing through this gallery for some inspiration, get on your walking shoes and take our self-guided historic tour of the Marais, which whirls you through some of the most storied places in the area.